OvertureMaps/schema/SCHEMA_CONVENTIONS.md

 2. [GeoJSON](https://geojson.org/) is used as a canonical geospatial format i.e. GeoJSON provides us a mental model and language to express data constructions, without being the data format in which the Overture data is published
 ## Schema notation conventions
-   - camelCase is used for all property names as described in the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)
+   - `snake_case` is used for all property names, string enumeration members, and string-valued enumeration equivalents
-   - boolean properties have a prefix verb "is" or "has" in a way that grammatically makes sense e.g. hasStreetLights=true isAccesible=false
+   - boolean properties have a prefix verb "is" or "has" in a way that grammatically makes sense e.g. has_street_lights=true is_accessible=false

 ## Core Concepts
 ### Overture Feature Types